elunna/nerfhack-changelog/README.md

 * Thrown potions of acid can corrode items or armor when they hit a monster or the player.
 * Water damage may disintegrate scrolls; may occur when dipping (Dyna)
 * Disintegration rays can vaporize boulders
+* Beams of force bolt and striking can break fragile items in inventory.
+* Knockback attacks can also shatter fragile items in inventories.

 Side notes:
 * Items can be erodeproofed via confused enchant weapon scrolls or by dipping into potions of reflection.